-Although six cyclones were reported during the rainy season in the south-western Pacific, only the cyclone on the 17th-18th January caused damage to the plantations in the Territory.
-The barometer dropped to 29·492 in. on the 18th January, while the wind-velocity in gusts reached a velocity of forty-eight miles per hour.
-The violent winds blew for only brief periods, and the resulting financial loss, which arose largely from bananas being blown down, was small.
+Although six cyclones were reported during the rainy season in the south-western Pacific, only the cyclone on January 17-18 caused damage to the plantations in the Territory.
+The barometer dropped to 29·492 in. on January 18, while the wind-velocity in gusts reached a velocity of forty-eight miles per hour.
+The violent winds blew for only brief periods and the financial loss resulting largely from bananas being blown down was small.